nodejs/node/doc/api/policy.md

 files cannot be overwritten by the Node.js application by using file permissions.

-A best practice would be to ensure that the policy manifest is read only for the running Node.js application, and that the file cannot be changed by the running Node.js application in any way.
+A best practice would be to ensure that the policy manifest is read-only for the running Node.js application and that the file cannot be changed by the running Node.js application in any way.
 A typical setup would be to create the policy file as a different user id than the one running Node.js and granting read permissions to the user id running Node.js.